co-neco/co-neco.github.io/source/_posts/Study-of-C-Coding-Standards.md

 Bad eg: Inheriting a class with a public nonvirtual destructor.

 ## Public inheritance is substitutability.
-Inheri, not to reuse, whereas to be reused
+Inherit, not to reuse, and to be reused

 The "is-a" description of public inheritance is misunderstood when people use it to draw irrelevant real-world analogies: